 Housing Values

 Housing value is a good indicator of the dynamics of a town’s housing stock, and the kind of activity that occurs within the housing market.
 As shown in Figure 5-8, a much larger percentage of Norwich’s homes are high-value as compared to the larger region.
 With more than half of its owner-occupied units having values exceeding $250,000, Norwich’s housing stock is clearly in a high price range when compared with regional and statewide averages.
 Further, less than 10 percent of owner-occupied units in town were valued at less than $100,000, according to the 2000 Census.
 Norwich has an image as an expensive place to live.
 Housing data confirms that this image is accurate.
+The image is confirmed by the high real estate tax rate and high cost of housing.

 Home Sales.
 The dynamics of the local housing market can also be summarized by a review of numbers of sales and average sale values.
 Figure 5-7 shows the number of sales of primary residences each year and the median value of those transactions.
 Primary residences include single-family homes, condominiums and mobile homes with land where the seller had 100 percent interest in the property, with transactions that were not deemed to be arm’s length (such as transfers between family members) excluded.